mikemiles86/beachCRaB/index.md

 ---

 <center>
-Attention: This is a proof of concept site for Hack for the sea 2017.
-You can find more informaiton here. https://devpost.com/software/beachcrab
+Attention: This is a prototype site for Hack for the sea 2017.
+You can find more information here. https://devpost.com/software/beachcrab

 <br/>
 We all can do our part to make our beaches clean.
 <br />